 I love making potatoes with this combination of seasonings.
 I’ve baked them in the oven as fries, mashed them for a casserole, and make them as Fried Potatoes.
 I’ve also made them with Scalloped Potatoes using red potatoes.
 You just can’t beat this combination of spices.
 I’m sure Au Gratin potatoes would be great with these spices included as well!

 This is an easy, tasty and healthy version of Double Baked Potatoes.
 It’s also gluten free.
-The recipe can easily be made vegan if you substitute Almond Milk and coconut oil for the milk and butter in the recipe.
+The recipe can easily be made vegan if you substitute Almond Milk and coconut oil or avocado oil for the milk and butter in the recipe.

 It’s a lot healthier and a lot less calories than most Stuffed Baked Potato recipes.
 Those are made with all the goopy, calorie-laden fillings like cream cheese, sour cream, cheddar cheese, bacon, chili, and Ranch dip, etc. Those recipes sure taste great.
 But it’s nice to have a go-to recipe to eat on occasion when you want lots of flavor without all the calories.